Promoting Competition

 U.S. Life Sciences Ecosystem

-The U.S. life sciences ecosystem depends on mergers and acquisitions (M&A) to bring together the resources, investment and expertise needed to develop and deliver new treatments and cures for patients.
+The U.S. life sciences ecosystem depends on mergers and acquisitions (M&A) to bring together the resources, investment and expertise needed to develop and deliver treatments and cures for patients.

-PRESERVING AMERICAN LEADERSHIP
+DRIVING AMERICAN GROWTH, LEADERSHIP

 PARTNERS